moi-brooks/SONAR/README.md

+# API Documentation

+## Overview
-# AI Phishing Detection System
+The Phishing Detection System API provides endpoints for real-time phishing detection and analysis.

-An intelligent system that leverages NLP to detect and neutralize phishing attempts in real-time.
+## Base URL
+`/api/v1`

+## Authentication
+All API endpoints require JWT authentication.
+Include the token in the Authorization header: